Beckn-One/DEG/outputs/10_Conceptual_Refactor_Proposal.md

 **Change**: Contracts now have **open roles** that need to be filled, with `expectedRoleInputs` as optional sub-attribute.

 **Rationale**:
-- Contracts specify roles (buyer/seller/trader)
+- Contracts specify roles (buyer/seller/prosumer/market clearing agent/aggregator/grid operator)
 - Each role has `expectedRoleInputs` (optional) defining what inputs are expected
 - Participants fill roles by selecting offers and providing required inputs
 - Contracts confirmed when: